slbailey/Retrovue/docs/components/architectural-guidelines.md

 RetroVue follows a **Clean Architecture** approach with clear separation of concerns, dependency inversion, and industry-standard patterns.
 The goal is to create a maintainable, testable, and extensible system that can evolve from a content management system to a full IPTV platform.

+**Domain-Driven Design**: The architecture implements domain concepts defined in `docs/domain/` documentation, ensuring that technical implementation aligns with business requirements and entity relationships.

 ## Core architectural patterns

 ### Clean architecture layers